Introduction to Aqueous Parts Washing

 What is an Aqueous Parts Washer?

 Aqueous parts washers are specialized cleaning systems that use water-based solutions combined with surfactants, emulsifiers, and agitation methods to remove grease, oils, and debris from metal and plastic components.
-These systems operate through various cleaning mechanisms:
+Furthermore, these systems operate through various cleaning mechanisms:

 Aqueous cleaning is recognized for its ability to provide high-performance cleaning while significantly reducing hazardous waste and VOC emissions.